 Welcome to our winter newsletter!
-It includes a message from director John Howe, an article about our banding station, Teacher’s Corner, and information on giving to the Robert Anderson Memorial Scholarship.
-To view it in HTML format, follow this link: https://www.raptorresource.org/winter-2017-newsletter/.
+It includes a message from director John Howe, an article about our banding station, Teacher’s Corner, information and statistics from our eagle tracking program, and dates for upcoming events!
 To download the .PDF, click here!

 Mom and Dad are busy working on N2B – with a side-trip to N1!
 As the solstice approaches, look for bursts of activity from Mom and Dad, especially on warm days, and continued eagle ‘flirting’ – pecking, brushing against one another, and tail touching.
 Although productive mating is very brief, eagles have been observed copulating ten months of the year and its something we are watching for at N2B.
 We are supposed to have a stretch of warm weather between